agarNit/Flashcard/Readme.md

 * Using terminal
   - Move to the directory where all the files are present using 'cd' command.
-  - Install python3 on your desktop using the command 'sudo apt heinstall python3.8'.
+  - Install python3 on your desktop using the command 'sudo apt install python3.8'.
   - type python3 main.py and click on enter.
   - Follow t link highlighted by the terminal to view the project.